jpdik/Emailage_SDK_php/docs/main.md

 1. account_sid

-...The Account SID that you get from your sandbox or live environment
+   The Account SID that you get from your sandbox or live environment

 2. auth_token

-...The Auth Token that you get from your sandbox or live environment
+   The Auth Token that you get from your sandbox or live environment

 3. format

-...The Format the Results are returned to you in.
+   The Format the Results are returned to you in.
 Allowed values are 'json' or 'xml'.
 If a value not matching that is provided, it will be ignored and defaulted back to json.

 4. sandbox

-...Boolean (TRUE || FALSE) If it is TRUE, the SDK will send your calls to the Sandbox URL, if False will query the live system
+   Boolean (TRUE || FALSE) If it is TRUE, the SDK will send your calls to the Sandbox URL, if False will query the live system

 5. log_level

-...Takes a value of 1, 2 or 3.
+   Takes a value of 1, 2 or 3.
-...3 will only log Major messages to the PHP error log file.
-(Default Value) ...2 will log Notices, like invalid format choices.
+   3 will only log Major messages to the PHP error log file.
+(Default Value) 2 will log Notices, like invalid format choices.
-...1 Verbose,  This will log everything the system does to the error log in an easy to read process.
+   1 Verbose,  This will log everything the system does to the error log in an easy to read process.

 6. throw_errors

-..Boolean (TRUE || FALSE) Will throw errors on Major Messages and on Errors returned from the Emailage API.
+   Boolean (TRUE || FALSE) Will throw errors on Major Messages and on Errors returned from the Emailage API.
 False will let your scripts deal with the responses.